ruesga-99/fuzzy_systems/README.md

 ## Contributions

-Feel free to contribute to this repository adding your own models or upgrading the existing ones.
+Feel free to contribute to this repository adding your own models or upgrading the existing ones!

 To contribute a solution: